IDFC First Bank Limited (BOM:539437)

 Balance sheet and deposits grew strongly YoY, but MFI segment stress led to higher credit costs and impacted profitability.
 Management expects MFI credit costs to peak in Q4, with operating leverage and cost-to-income ratio set to improve, supporting a long-term ROA target above 2%.

-Q2 FY25 saw strong deposit and loan growth, but profitability was hit by elevated provisions from the MFI segment and a legacy toll road account.
-Asset quality outside MFI remains stable, and management expects credit costs to normalize, with long-term growth and profitability targets unchanged.
+Q2 FY25 saw strong deposit and loan growth, but profitability was impacted by elevated provisions for MFI and a toll road account.
+Asset quality outside MFI remains stable, and management expects credit costs to normalize as legacy issues subside.

-Deposits grew 38% year-over-year to INR 200,000 crore, with strong retail and CASA momentum.
-Asset quality remains stable except for the JLG microfinance segment, which saw higher credit costs due to floods.
-Cost-to-income ratio improved to 70.45%, with further reductions and profitability gains expected as high-cost borrowings run off.
+Deposits grew 38% year-over-year to INR 200,000 crore, with retailization at 80% and CASA ratio at 46.6%.
+Asset quality remains stable except for the JLG portfolio, which saw elevated credit costs due to floods.
+Cost-to-income ratio improved to 70.45%, with further reductions and profitability gains expected as provisions normalize.